-At Ashton Gate, we want all pupils to become healthy, confident, independent and responsible members of society.
-Through our Personal, Social and Health Education (PSHE) curriculum, we encourage our children to play a positive role in contributing to the life of the school and the wider cultural community; in so doing we help to develop their sense of self-worth.
+At Ashton Gate, we want all pupils to become healthy, confident, independent and responsible members of society who can connect with the world and feel empowered in it.
+Through our PSHE curriculum, we encourage our children to play a positive role in contributing to the life of the school and the wider cultural community; in so doing we help to develop their sense of self-worth.
+We help our young people to immerse, understand, explore and feel empowered in a changing world.
+Lessons help develop the knowledge, skills and practices for thriving using the principles of self-care, people-care and earth-care.
 We teach them how society is organised and governed and about equality, rights and responsibilities so they learn to appreciate what it means to be a positive member of a diverse society.
 We aim for children to acquire the skills, knowledge and understanding, and attitudes and values, which are necessary to make sense of their life experiences and help them to feel confident and informed individuals now and in the future.

 At Ashton Gate Primary School we will always hold the health, wellbeing and personal development of the children in our care amongst our highest priorities.
 It is a priority that arises out of the responsibility we bear for our pupils as whole and rounded individuals, and out of a recognition that physical and emotional health forms the essential foundation for successful learning.